-Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “second” estimate released by the Bureau of Economic Analysis.
-The growth rate was unrevised from the “advance” estimate released in October.
-In the second quarter, real GDP increased 4.2 percent.
+Real gross domestic product (GDP) increased 3.5 percent in the third quarter of 2018, according to the “advance” estimate released by the Bureau of Economic Analysis.
+In the second quarter of 2018, real GDP increased 4.2 percent.

-The increase in consumer spending reflected increases in spending on both goods (mainly in prescription drugs and in clothing and footwear) and services.
+The increase in consumer spending reflected increases in spending on both goods (mainly in recreational goods and in “other” nondurable goods, primarily prescription drugs) and services (mainly in health care and in food services and accommodations).
 The increase in inventory investment primarily reflected increases in wholesale and in manufacturing inventories.

 The decrease in exports reflected a decrease in goods that was partly offset by an increase in services.

-Corporate profits increased 3.4 percent at a quarterly rate in the third quarter of 2018 after increasing 3.0 percent in the second.
+Prices of goods and services purchased by U.S. residents increased 1.7 percent in the third quarter of 2018 after increasing 2.4 percent in the second quarter of 2018.

 For more information, read the full report.